arwhyte/SI506-2020Summer/README.md

 :bulb: if you encounter an issue with the assignment or the autograder deployed to Gradescope let us know by posting a message on Piazza.

+### 1.6 Plagiarism

+Although the waiver exam assignment is "open network, open book" the assignment you submit MUST constitute your own work.
+Collaborating with any person on this assignment is NOT permitted.
+Read carefully the School of Information's injunction against cheating and plagarism.
+It applies to this waiver exam assignment in the same manner and with the same consequences as course assignments that you will be asked to complete in future as a student.

+> All submitted work must be your own original work unless otherwise specified in a specific
+> assignment.
+Asking someone to contribute to or complete your work or copying work of another
+> student is a form of academic misconduct (cheating).
+The use of ideas or expressions from others
+> without attribution is another form of academic misconduct (plagiarism).
+Any violation of the
+> School’s policy on Academic and Professional Integrity (found in the student handbooks) will
+> result in serious penalties.
+These range from failing an assignment, to failing a course, to
+> being expelled from the program.
+Violations of academic and professional integrity will be
+> reported to the UMSI academic integrity officer.
+Consequences impacting assignment or course grades
+> are determined by the faculty instructor; additional sanctions may be imposed by the Senior
+> Associate Dean for Academic Affairs.

 ## 2.0 The Challenge

 The waiver exam programming assignment assesses your ability to work with lists, dictionaries, and